 Is your organization modern HR ready?

 No matter what industry your organization is in, modern HR is for everyone.
-It enables what this generation of employees want from work and expect from organizations.
+It enables what this generation of employees want from work and expects from organizations.
 Simply put, it is how you ensure employee satisfaction and succeed.

 What’s your take on modern HR and its impact on the progress of organizations?